Advancing time interval measurement techniques with FPGA-based instrumentation

 During this presentation, we dive deeper into techniques such as event counting, frequency characterization, and pulse width modulation, and explain their significance in physics and engineering applications.
 You’ll learn how to implement these critical tests with reconfigurable, FPGA-based instrumentation to maximize efficiency and speed.
 We’ll introduce an advanced time & frequency analyzer (TFA), a versatile instrument capable of performing a wide array of these essential measurements with real-time analysis capabilities.

-The webinar includes a presentation, demonstration, and live Q&A session.
-Check out the answers to all the live audience questions here.
+The webinar will include a presentation, demonstration, and live Q&A session.

 Register for immediate access